SvenGroot/Ookii.BinarySize/README.md

 human-readable representation.

-It provides functionality to [parse numeric values](#parsing) that end with a multiple-byte unit, such as B, KB, MiB, and so on, and to [format them for display](#formatting) in the same way.
+It provides functionality to [parse numeric values](#parsing) that end with a multiple-byte unit, such as B, KB, MiB, kilobyte, mebibytes, and so on, and to [format them for display](#formatting) in the same way.
 It can automatically choose the best unit, or you can choose the one you want, based on the format string.

 - Supports units with SI prefixes ("KB", "MB", "GB", "TB", "PB", and "EB"), and IEC prefixes ("KiB", "MiB", "GiB", "TiB", "PiB", and "EiB"), with and without the "B".